Close up of cherry blossoms.

 Adventure is a State of Mind

-For me, figuring out how to get somewhere is one of the most frustrating parts of trip planning.
-Because so much of what we consider adventure or exotic travel involves flying to another country, I am focusing in this post on flying to your destination, although there are obviously other ways of getting there, including boat and train travel as well as driving.
+Figuring out how to get somewhere is one of the most frustrating parts of trip planning.
+Because so much of what we consider adventure or exotic travel involves flying to another country, this post focuses on flying to your destination, although there are obviously other ways of getting there, including boat and train travel, as well as driving.

 Where Are You Flying?